danakt/handlebars-to-jsx/README.md

 ## Transpilation

-If you wanna have code of version JavaScript lower than ES6, or you wanna have the React source JS code without JSX, you can use [babel](https://github.com/babel/babel):
+If you want to have code lower than ES6, or you want to have the React source JS code without JSX, you can use [babel](https://github.com/babel/babel):

 ```js
 import { compile } from 'handlebars-to-jsx'